mcheiva/workshop-dds/cpp/exercises/03/README.md

-# Exercise 3: Make your own Subscriber
+# Exercise 3: Make Your Own Subscriber
-In this exercise we create a very simple Subscriber with a DataReader that connects and listens on a single topic based on the initial IDL provided in the `idls` folder.
+In this exercise we create a simple Subscriber with a DataReader that connects and listens on a single topic based on the initial IDL provided in the `idls` folder.
-Open the Subscriber project under `Solution/Subscribers` and let's include the headers required for the API.
+Open the Subscriber project under `Solution/Subscribers` and include the headers required for the API.
 These headers pull in the native Fast DDS components, reduce boilerplate, and manage internal DDS entity lifecycles just like the Publisher example.

 ```cpp
 // Include DDSBus Fast DDS headers